-Pharos Fund FAQs
+Pharos Fund FAQ

 Save your application regularly.
 This will update pre-populated fields later in the application and protect all the information previously entered.

-- To save the application in order to return to it later, simply click “Save.”
+- To save the application in order to return to it later, simply click “save.”

 - When ready to re-open the application, you will find it under “pending requests.”
 Click on your application, and then click “edit” in the top right corner.